Customize Saving Email Headers in SharePoint and Teams Columns Using New harmon.ie

 Additional key in the Provisioning.json file

-Besides the email header columns, you may also need to define the ContentTypes key if you’ve used a different name to the email content type:
+Besides the email header columns, you may also need to define the ContentTypes key if you’ve used a non-standard name for the email content type:

 KEY | VALUE | DESCRIPTION |